 Ghost Towers of Bangkok – Abandoned Buildings – Photo Friday

 I climbed to the top of this skyscraper.
-Tip: elevators don’t work in abandoned buildings.
 Bagged the summit, as the mountaineers say.
 Plus, bagged a few more while I was in Bangkok.
 Next week, I will have an article about tips and details on exploring these type of sites around the world.
-And, a whole bunch of photos showing the interiors of some of the more spectacular and wondrous abandoned buildings I have visited.
-You won’t believe what you will see.
-In this next article, I will tell you not to explore these sites, but if, like myself, you just can’t resist, I’ll also give you a few tips on what to look out for, what to take with you, and what to avoid.
+First tip: elevators don’t work in abandoned buildings.

 This page is tagged abandoned, Bangkok, buildings, skyscraper, Thailand